nietras/nietras.github.io/_posts/2021-10-09-worlds-smallest-csharp-program.md

   </ItemGroup>
 </Project>
 ```
-This does 3 things.
+This does three things.
 First, it exemplifies how a props file can set or
 define any property just like you can normally.
 Here by setting
 `AllowUnsafeBlocks` to `true`.
 Allowing the consuming project to use
 `unsafe` code.

-Second, it defines 3 different types of global or implicit usings.
+Second, it defines three different types of global or implicit usings.
 Equivalent to:
 ```csharp
 global using System.Runtime.CompilerServices;